mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

    :language: ini

 The source host is configured to send ping requests every 0.5s.
-This is effectively the probe interval, the antenna characteristics data can be made more fine-grained by setting a more frequent ping rate.
+This is effectively the probe interval; the antenna characteristics data can be made more fine-grained by setting a more frequent ping rate.
 The destination is configured to circle the source with a radius of 150m.
 The simulation runs for 360s, and the speed of ``destination`` is set so